justinrgarrard/world-of-naevis.net/docs/character_creation/race/halfling.md

 | **Naturally Stealthy** | you can attempt to hide even when you are obscured only by a creature that is at least one size larger than you.                   |

 Lightfoot halflings come from sociable tribes known for their skill in trade.
-They are polite, canny, and peerless hagglers.
+They are polite, canny, and well-liked in most lands.

 #### Stout Halfling